Alan-Bai1/BSE_Alan-s_Portfolio/index.md

 # Challenges

 For me, it was challenging in multiple ways.
 For example, I thought the longest wire was the positive side which although was true for most LED's, was not the case for the multi color one.
-Thus, I accidentaly placed it the wrong way and fixed it later.
+Thus, I accidentally placed it the wrong way and fixed it later.
 I also never soldered before so I was kind of scared of having a 400 degrees celsius rod in my hands.
 However, I was able to finish the project successfuly.

 # Next Steps